Group B Strep Support

 Group B Strep Support (GBSS) is the world’s leading charity working to eradicate group B Strep infection in babies.
-The charity was founded in 1996 by Jane and Robert Plumb, parents of baby Theo Plumb, who died from group B Strep infection.
+GBSS is a small charity, founded in 1996 by Jane Plumb (the current CEO) and her husband, Robert, after their middle child died from group B Strep infection.

 “Following our middle child’s group B Strep infection in 1996, Robert and I found few answers to the questions we had.
 Luckily, we very quickly made contact with an expert in the field and, after he explained how preventable most group B Strep infection in newborn babies is – and how so few health professionals at the time were aware of good prevention measures – we decided to set up a charity.”Jane Plumb MBE, ChiEf Executive

 We educate health professionals, ensuring they are up to speed on the latest guidelines and best practice.

 We raise awareness among parents and expectant parents about GBS infections and how they can be prevented.